- In physics, recombination is the capture of an electron by a positive ion.

 levels of the atom with which it has recombined, it gives rise to emission lines that are known as recombination

 lines at specific wavelengths.

-- (GENETICS) The presence in offspring
+- In genetics, recombination is the presence in offspring

 of gene combinations not found in either

 parent.
 Such new combinations may be formed by the crossing over of chromosomes in meiosis,

 unite randomly at fertilization.

 AND NUCLEAR PHYSICS